Tinram/Go-Notes/README.md

 ### errors

-+ by convention, for functions that can fail, last argument should be error object
++ for functions that can fail, by convention last argument should be error object

 ### receiver